-ENGL 123 Critical Reading Skills 3 credits: 3 hours lecture
+ENGL 123 Critical Reading Skills

 Focus on the basics of reading with the aim of preparing students for collegelevel work.
 This course may not be counted toward a major or minor in English or toward the general education program or be taken for credit after achieving a Reading ACT of 19 or better (or equivalent placement test) or after taking any other English course with the exception of ENGL 113 Basic English.